 Mandrake has a very long history of use as a sacred herb.
 The root of Mandrake (Mandragora officinarum) is thought to take on almost a human form.
 It has been used in association with magic in European folklore.

 Mandragora officinarum (Mandrake) was a common admixture in witches' brews.
 Mandrake contains extremely large amounts of tropane alkaloids and should be regarded as poisonous.
 It was often carried for protection and luck.

-MANDRAKE ROOT Often resembling a human figure, Mandrake, the common name for the plants of the genus Mandragora, root has been used in magical rituals for centuries, and is still used today in Neo Pagan, Wiccan, and German Revivalist practices.
+MANDRAKE ROOT Mandragora officinarum Often resembling a human figure, Mandrake Root, the common name for the plants of the genus Mandragora officinarum, root has been used in magical rituals for centuries, and is still used today in Neo Pagan, Wiccan, and German Revivalist practices.
 The root can be traced back to the Old Testament, where there are accounts of it being used in practices intended to aid fertility.
 Indeed, the fact that the Hebrew word for mandrake means love plant.
 Among some Asian cultures, it is also believed to help ensure that conception occurs